flattool/warehouse/PLANNED & NOT PLANNED.md

-> This document exists to inform feature requesters, contributors, and anyone else who is curios on the state of Warehouse.
+> This document exists to inform feature requesters, contributors, and anyone else who is curious on the state of Warehouse.
 Make sure to give this a read before requesting any new features.

 # Features Being Worked On